 #4- H1 Tag (True Headline)

-Well, h1 tags are true headlines in the sense that they appear at the top of your post content and are clearly visible to the users.
+Well, h1 tags are true headlines because they appear at the top of your post content and are visible to the users.

 And h1 tag is the third most crucial on-page SEO factor (after SEO title and content).

 First, you don’t have a character/pixel limit as you do with SEO titles.
 So you can go all out.

 Second, headlines must be written with humans and robots in mind.

 So it’s not enough to just include the target keyword.